 Sales and marketing alignment is a key outcome of implementing a Sales Enablement solution, but (sadly) it isn’t simply a question of choosing a Sales Enablement tool and then sitting back to watch your sales and marketing teams bond.
 The technology will give you a platform, but it can’t do all the work for you.
 You need to specify your goals and how you expect to achieve them.

-So, with that in mind, do your sales and marketing teams need an SLA (Service Level Agreement)?
+So, with the importance of Sales and marketing alignment in mind, do your teams need an SLA (Service Level Agreement)?

 What is an SLA?